Jess Wells: Career

 Wells edited several anthologies including Lesbians Raising Sons (Alyson Publications, 1997), and HomeFronts: Controversies in the Non-traditional Parenting Community (Alyson Books, 2000), addressing the stereotypes and social pressure on lesbian and gay families, both of which were finalists for the Lambda Literary Award.
 She also edited several volumes of lesbian erotica, as well as producing her own volume of lesbian erotica, The Price of Passion (Firebrand Books,1999).

 In 2007, Wells produced her first piece of historical fiction, The Mandrake Broom, (Firebrand Books, 2007) which dramatizes the fight to save medical knowledge during the witch-burning times in Europe 1465-1540.
 This novel imagines a group of women carrying the work of Trotula to midwives and healers throughout Europe and includes as characters the authors of the Malleus Maleficarum and the scientist Paracelsus.
+It was re-issued as The Mandrake Broom: When the Witches Fought Back, (Mirador Publishing, 2022).

 A Slender Tether, (Fireship Press, 2013) imagines the early years of Christine de Pizan, an intellectual of the Middle Ages and arguably Europe’s first feminist.
 It is a novel in three linked stories and ponders questions of ambition, disillusionment, and identity.

-Straight Uphill: A Tale of Love and Chocolate (Cortero/Fireship Press, 2020), imagines five generations of women chocolatiers in a small Italian village, including their travails in WWI and WWII.
+Straight Uphill: A Tale of Love and Chocolate (Cortero/Fireship Press, 2020), imagines five generations of women chocolatiers in a small Italian village, including their travails WWI and WWII, and the introduction of chocolate into Italy in the 1500s.

 Jaguar Paloma and the Caketown Bar (Mirador Publishing, 2021) is a volume of magical realism set in a southern jungle, where a woman who effects the weather and her friend with extraordinary beauty establish a trading post for cast-off women and the dispossessed.

+Dancing Through a Deluge (Mirador Publishing, 2024) imagines a post-plague world in England, 1351, when a lapsed nun struggles to free peasants and survive an epic flood.